 To develop towards truly world-leading science as the foundation of future planning and of our environmental law and policy by building resilience in social-ecological systems thinking and recognising that the environment does not respond to disturbance in a linear manner, as well as the importance of polycentric governance structures for sound decision-making.
 This should also be a key feature of debate around any future 'watchdog' for the environment to ensure it has real independence and adopts good governance approaches;

 For greater ambitions to prioritise and tackle immediate, urgent but readily solvable environmental challenges ('easy wins'), such as the action in relation to plastic straws.
-These actions should be based on a principled hierarchy approach (such as 'Efficiency First' as now recognised in policy terms in relation to energy etc and as the existing waste hierarchy is founded on the Principle of 'Reduce').
+These actions should be based on a principled hierarchy approach (such as 'Efficiency First' - as now recognised in policy terms in relation to energy etc, and as the existing waste hierarchy is founded on the Principle of 'Reduce').
 This Principled approach is logical and would again help to mitigate 'environmental problem-shifting' (mitigating or solving one environmental problem, such as plastic waste, only to create or replace it with another).
-It is essential that we embed this 'system-level thinking' approach into actions that we take today, the consequences of which may subsist for several decades, and the prospect of creating pressure on other natural resources.
+It is essential that we embed this 'system-level thinking' and avoidance approach into actions that we take today, the consequences of which may subsist for several decades, and the prospect of creating pressure on other natural resources.

 Our original submission to the EAC is available online and via the PDF on our website.